grassator/bdd-for-c/README.md

 ## Output Colorization

 By default, if the terminal correctly reports its color printing ability and the application is run in the interactive mode (from terminal), then the output is going to be colorized.

 To disable this mode, simply add a define statement before you include the `bdd-for-c.h` file:

 ```c
 #define BDD_USE_COLOR 0
 #include "bdd-for-c.h"
 ```

 > Note to [CLion][clion] users.
-In order to get colored output when running tests from the IDE, you need to add `TERM=xterm-256color` to the `Environment Variables` field of your build configuration.
+In order to get colored output when running
+> tests from the IDE, you need to add `TERM=xterm-256color` to the `Environment
+> Variables` field of your build configuration.

 ## Support for [TAP][tap]

-`bdd-for-c` supports the [test anything protocol][tap] which has an output that is easily readable by programs.
-This allows an easier integration with CI systems as well as the aggregation of the output of multiple executables that are using `bdd-for-c`.
+The `bdd-for-c` library supports the [test anything protocol][tap], or TAP, which formats output to be easily readable by programs.
+This allows easier integration with continuous integration systems as well as the aggregation of output from multiple executables that use `bdd-for-c`.

-To switch to TAP output mode you can either add a `define` statement before you include the framework:
+To switch to TAP output mode you can add a `define` statement before including the framework:

 ```c
 #define BDD_USE_TAP 1
 #include "bdd-for-c.h"
 ```

-...or just add an environment variable when you run a test:
+You may also add an environment variable when you run a test, instead:

 ```bash
 BDD_USE_TAP=1 ./strncmp_spec